 samples/nrf9160/lte_ble_gateway in the nRF Connect SDK folder structure.

-See Building and programming a sample application for information about how to build and program the application and Testing and debugging an application for general information about testing and debugging in the nRF Connect SDK.
+See Building and programming an application for information about how to build and program the application and Testing and debugging an application for general information about testing and debugging in the nRF Connect SDK.

-Build the Bluetooth: HCI UART sample for the nrf9160dk_nrf52840 build target and program the board controller with it.
+Build the Bluetooth: HCI low power UART sample for the nrf9160dk_nrf52840 build target and program the board controller with it.

 Power on your Thingy:52 and observe that it starts blinking blue.

-Power on or reset the board.
+Power on or reset the DK.

 Observe that LED 3 starts blinking as the connection to nRF Cloud is established.

-This sample uses the following libraries:
+This sample uses the following nRF Connect SDK libraries:

-In addition, it uses the following samples:
+In addition, it uses the following secure firmware component: